US Federal Loans

 - Each term the University will email you to confirm the loan received and how it has been processed

 N.B.
-Loan Fee: For each disbursement, there is a charge made which is subtracted from the gross amount.
-See page six, point eleven of your master promissory note.
+Loan Fee: For each disbursement, there is an origination fee charge made which is subtracted from the gross amount.
+Please refer to your master promissory note for further information.

 Satisfactory Academic Progress